Jean Dries: Holidays

-During the holidays at home in Bar-le-Duc Jean Dries painted the countryside (Les bords de l'Ornain, La forêt de Massonges), tried his hand at portraits (his two sisters) and also his first large scale compositions: Trois nus dans un paysage (1927), and Le déjeuner en forêt (1928) "Painting has never given me so much pleasure" he wrote.
+During the holidays at home in Bar-le-Duc, Dries painted the countryside (Les bords de l'Ornain, La forêt de Massonges), tried his hand at portraits (his two sisters) and also his first large scale compositions: Trois nus dans un paysage (1927), and Le déjeuner en forêt (1928) "Painting has never given me so much pleasure" he wrote.
 He also made his first journeys.
 In 1928 he traveled through Auvergne and the South of France (Avignon and Nîmes).
 It was however his trip in February 1929 to Cassis which made the deepest impression on him, "a marvelous journey, my dearest memory".
 While studying in London at the Institut de France in February–March 1929, he met Jean Jardin who would become his lifelong friend.
 Together they discovered the British Museum, the National Gallery and Dutch painting (Rembrandt, Van Gogh).
 Finally in 1930 with another close friend, Alexandre Marc-Lipianski, he visited Spain: its landscapes and of course its museums, "What emotion Velasquez and Goya inspire".